learn-academy-2022-foxtrot/treasurehunt-cmacias56/README.md

 -updated the value at the particular index

 - As a user, if I select the winning square the question mark will become a treasure emoji and if I select the losing square the question mark will become a bomb emoji.
+-branch treasure-bomb
+-added random  loacation for bomb and treasure into state -added conditional

 - As a user, I can click on a “Play Again” button that will restart the game.
+-created branch: treasure-restart
+-created restart game button
 - As a user, I can see a counter that shows how many guesses I have left.
 The counter starts at five and decrements one every time I click on a square that is not the treasure nor the bomb.
--branch treasure-bomb
--added random  loacation for bomb and treasure into state -added conditional

 - As a user, I can see a message informing me that I won the game if I select the square that contains the treasure.
 - As a user, I can see a message informing me that I lost the game if I select the square that contains the bomb.
 - As a user, I cannot continue to play the game after I win or lose.